MrSentinel137/GeminiProUnleased/README.md

 ### 3. Seamless Integration:
 - Learn how to seamlessly integrate Gemini Pro's Vision Model into your chat bot project.
 - Achieve a harmonious blend of conversational prowess and visual brilliance.
-- Gain hands-on experience in coding, creating a futuristic AI application that both chats and sees.

 ## Get Started:
 1. **Clone the Repository:**